jidongxiao/CSCI1200-DataStructures/lectures/22_trees_V/README.md

 # 22.1 Exercises

 1. Draw a balanced binary tree that contains the values: 6, 13, 9, 17, 32, 23, and 20.
-   Here we define a balanced binary tree as

 &nbsp;
 &nbsp;